By Damon Poeter

-Advantages: TRICARE is the last to pay when you have other health insurance – but it’s worth it to find out if you’re eligible for a plan, because it can step in to fill any gap you have in health coverage when leaving a job and it is typically very cost-effective.
+Advantages: Even though TRICARE is the last to pay when you have other health insurance, it’s worth it to find out if you’re eligible for a plan, because it can step in to fill any gap you have in health coverage when leaving a job, and it is typically very cost-effective.

 Disadvantages: If you left active-duty service before qualifying for retirement benefits, you and your family may not be eligible for TRICARE.
 However, TRICARE Reserve Select is another option for service members who have left active duty and are in the Reserves or National Guard.

 The decisions you face when leaving a job can be difficult.
 The good news is that there are many choices available for maintaining health and life insurance without risking a gap in coverage.
 Just remember to talk to your former employer about available options and keep a sharp eye on the deadlines you may have to meet to use them.

 As your life changes, so should your health insurance.
 Let USAA help you find a plan that’s best suited to your needs today.